 When a beetle goes into defensive mode, it transfers the reservoir fluid into its reaction chamber, where enzymatic reactions produce p-benzoquinones—the irritating component of its spray—along with oxygen and heat.
 Water vaporizes, pressure builds up, and the spray explodes from the exit channel.
 For one particular group of bombardier beetles, spray explosions come out at about 100 °C, with a velocity of 10 meters per second and a range of several centimeters.
 They also pulse as quickly as 700 Hz.

 But how the beetles control their complex machinery has been a mystery.
 The new work “is the first internal experimental analysis of the intricate mechanism used by the beetle,” says Andrew McIntosh, a thermodynamics professor at England’s University of Leeds.
 McIntosh has studied bombardier beetles but was not involved in the current work.
 He notes that the study confirms earlier research that suggested valves play a role in the beetle spray explosions.

-The experiments were carried out by Massachusetts Institute of Technology graduate student Eric M. Arndt and professor of materials science and engineering Christine Ortiz, University of Arizona entomology professor Wendy Moore, and Brookhaven National Laboratory scientist Wah-Keat Lee.
+The experiments were carried out by Massachusetts Institute of Technology graduate student Emily M. Arndt and professor of materials science and engineering Christine Ortiz, University of Arizona entomology professor Wendy Moore, and Brookhaven National Laboratory scientist Wah-Keat Lee.

 The method they developed was to anesthetize a beetle by cooling it down, then use modeling clay to hold it on a mount.
 “When the beetle warms up, it realizes that it’s fixed in place, so it gets scared” and releases its explosive spray, Ortiz says.
 The researchers were able to obtain X-ray images of the spray explosions at 30 to 2,000 frames per second.